konsoletyper/teavm-site/_docs/flavour/custom-components.md

 </div>
 ```

-And use the components as follows:
+And use the component as follows:

 ```html
 <hello:say-hello name="'anonymous'">